 For discussion of SFAS No. 158 and the application of SFAS No. 71 in recording unrecognized prior service costs or credits and unrecognized gains and losses, see Note E. Upon adoption of SFAS No. 158, Con Edison recognized an additional liability for other postretirement benefits of \$408 million.
 A regulatory asset of \$390 million was recorded for the unrecognized net losses, unrecognized prior service costs and unrecognized transition liability associated with the Utilities consistent with SFAS No. 71.
-An OCI charge of \$11 million (net of taxes) was recorded for the unrecognized net losses, unrecognized prior service costs and unrecognized transition liability associated with the competitive energy businesses and O&R's New Jersey and Pennsylvania utility subsidiaries.
-Con Edison of New York recognized net losses, unrecognized prior service costs and unrecognized for the unrecognized net losses, unrecognized prior service costs and unrecognized net losses, unrecognized prior service costs and unrecognized net losses, unrecognized prior service costs and unrecognized for the unrecognized net losses, unrecognized prior service costs and unrecognized net losses, unrecognized prior service costs and unrecognized transition liability in accordance with SFAS No. 71.
+An OCI charge of \$11 million (net of taxes) was recorded for the unrecognized net losses, unrecognized prior service costs and unrecognized transition liability associated with the competitive energy businesses and O&R's New Jersev and Pennsylvania utility subsidiaries.
+Con Edison of New York recognized an additional liability for other postretirement benefits of \$338 million.
+A regulatory asset of \$338 million was recorded for the unrecognized net losses, unrecognized prior service costs and unrecognized transition liability in accordance with SFAS No. 71.
 A charge to OCI of \$1 million (net of taxes) was recorded for the unrecognized net losses, unrecognized prior service costs and unrecognized transition liability associated with operations that do not fall under SFAS No. 71.
 In the first quarter of 2007, in accordance with SFAS No. 158 and based on the final actuarial valuation as of December 31, 2006, Con Edison adjusted the estimated amounts recorded upon adoption of SFAS No. 158 by increasing its liability for other postretirement benefits by \$27 million and the related regulatory asset by \$29 million and recognizing a credit of \$1 million (net of taxes) to OCI.
-Con Edison of New York recorded an additional liability for other postretirement benefits of \$37 million.
+Con Edison of New York recorded an additional liability for other postretirement benefits of \$37 million and an additional regulatory asset of \$37 million.